eranmos/ops-school-kandula/README.md

  + Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) on your workstation/server

 ## Deployment Instructions
-Infrastructure deployment will be performed via Terraform locally.
+Infrastructure deployment will be performed via Terraform locally & Jenkins.
-1. Terraform deployment is divided into five parts when the first execution must be VPC and the sequence of rest is not important
+1. Terraform deployment is divided into eight parts.
-   Run the following on each terrafom_XXX folder
+   Run the following on each terraform_XXX folder (Jenkins job can run only after Jenkins deployment)
    ```bash
    terraform init
    terraform apply --auto-approve